hamartin/hamOS/README.md

     - A tool to help maintain the project.
 I don't know the full extent of what make can do, but for our purposes, it is simply a way for us to build the binaries and images, and help with repetetive tasks.

+## Makefile
+I made a relatively simple Makefile which supports the following at the current moment.

+  - make
+  - make clean
+  - make run

+Running the make command will build the image, make run will do the same as make, but it will also automatically start the OS using Qemu.
+The make clean command will simply remove the build directory and all its content.

 # Resources